uscool/aigame_qa_player/game_player/README.md

 The goal was to approximate QA-style testing by enabling automated traversal beyond the original playthrough.

 ### Current Implementation

-Gameplay recording (frames, keystrokes)
+* Gameplay recording (frames, keystrokes)
-Sprite tracking using OpenCV (template matching + optical flow) Replay system with stochastic input variation
+* Sprite tracking using OpenCV (template matching + optical flow)
+* Replay system with stochastic input variation
-Basic session analysis (FPS, glitches, tracking behavior)
+* Basic session analysis (FPS, glitches, tracking behavior)

-### Limitations (Or what not to do)
+### Limitations

-The project was not completed due to several practical challenges in generalising for all games of a simialar type:
+The project was not completed due to several practical challenges in generalising across games:

-1. Difficulty in reliably representing game state using sprite tracking
+* Difficulty in reliably representing game state using sprite tracking
-2. Large state space leading to redundant or ineffective exploration
+* Large state space leading to redundant or ineffective exploration
-3. Lack of a clear reward signal to guide exploration
+* Lack of a clear reward signal to guide exploration
-4. Reliance on heuristics rather than a learnable or planned policy
+* Reliance on heuristics rather than a learnable or planned policy

-As a result, this remains a failed prototype rather than a fully developed AI system.
+As a result, this remains an exploratory prototype rather than a fully developed AI system.

-## Word of Advice

-https://github.com/ardamavi/Game-Bot

-This is a less classical more modern implementation method that uses deep learning to achieve a similar task, except it only plays.
-Anyone wishing to automate QA should ideally fork this repository and write code to identify QA issues to log.
+### Related Work

+For a more modern approach using deep learning for gameplay automation, see: https://github.com/ardamavi/Game-Bot

+Extending such approaches to QA would require additional logic for detecting and logging issues.

 ### Test Environment